Monkey Project (MONK) Market Cap Tops $1.18 Million

 Buying and Selling Monkey Project

-It is usually not presently possible to buy alternative cryptocurrencies such as Monkey Project directly using U.S. dollars.
-Investors seeking to acquire Monkey Project should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Changelly or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Monkey Project using one of the exchanges listed above.
+It is usually not possible to buy alternative cryptocurrencies such as Monkey Project directly using U.S. dollars.
+Investors seeking to trade Monkey Project should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, Gemini or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Monkey Project using one of the aforementioned exchanges.

 Want More Great Investing Ideas?